aravindbharath03-pixel/EM-Project/README.md

 To reproduce the analysis locally (outside Google Colab), create a conda environment:

+Then run the scripts/notebooks using `python` or your preferred IDE.
+The environment includes:
+- pandas, numpy
+- matplotlib, seaborn
+- scipy
+- scikit-learn

+> Note: The scripts are written to run in Google Colab using the `files.upload()` widget for CSV input.
+To run locally, replace the `files.upload()` blocks with standard `pd.read_csv("path/to/file.csv")` calls, or upload the same CSVs into a Colab runtime.

 ## Analysis Scripts (`scripts/`)

 The `scripts` folder contains Jupyter notebooks implementing the full analytical workflow.